Adult guardianship

 The Act:

-• allows for orders to be made for young people aged 17 for when they turn 18.
+- allows for orders to be made for young people aged 17 to take effect when they reach 18 years of age

 The Public Guardian